Seasonal holiday jobs: 5 tips for hiring for the holidays

 How NEXT helps small business owners every season

-If you hire staff for seasonal summer jobs, you should protect yourself, your employees and your business with small business insurance.
+If you hire staff for seasonal holiday jobs, you must protect yourself, your employees and your business with proper small business insurance.

-At NEXT, we’ve got you covered no matter the season.
-We tailor affordable insurance coverage for more than 1,300 small business professions.
+NEXT can provide the fast, affordable and easy coverage you need no matter the season.
+We tailor coverage for more than 1,300 small business professions.

-Get a quote, customize your options and buy right-sized insurance online in under 10 minutes.
+Get a quote, customize your options and buy right-sized insurance online in about 10 minutes.

 Start a free quote with NEXT.